Elite-AI-August/neo4j-5/README.md

 ### Setup

-make `.env.local` with supabase url and key
+make `.env.local` with supabase url and key, for now.

-This will be built into the React app, but still, keep it out of the repo.
+This will be built into the React app, but keep it out of the repo anyway for now.

 ### Running